5 Strategies for Leading Sales Teams Through Times of Uncertainty

 People buy feelings.
 The experience is the product.
-This is why sales delivery is so important.
-If your messaging or positioning is tone deaf to the current time or falls into the ‘nice to have’ category, the sale won’t happen.
+This is why your sales narrative during times of uncertainty is so important.
+If your messaging or positioning is tone-deaf to the current time or falls into the ‘nice to have’ category, the sale won’t happen.

 This climate calls for a value proposition review.